intellectronica/skillz/README.md

 # Skillz MCP Server

-**Status: experimental proof of concept – untested and unsafe for production use.**
+Experimental proof‑of‑concept.
+Potentially unsafe.
+Treat skills like untrusted code and run in sandboxes/containers.
+Use at your own risk.

-This repository hosts `skillz.py`, a single-file MCP server that exposes Anthropic-style Skills stored on disk to Model Context Protocol clients.
-It discovers folders containing a `SKILL.md` file with YAML front matter, registers each skill as both a prompt and a tool, and lazily loads content when the client requests it.
-Scripts bundled with a skill run inside a temporary workspace so the original files remain untouched.
+`skillz.py` is a single‑file MCP server that exposes Anthropic‑style skills (directories with a `SKILL.md` that starts with YAML front‑matter) to any MCP client.
+It recursively discovers skills, registers one tool per skill, returns authored instructions and absolute file paths, and can optionally run a helper script from the skill in a temporary workspace.

 ## Prerequisites